inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 And an E and a Y and an E spl I,
 Pray what is a spler to do?
 Then, if also an S and an I and a G
-And an HED spl side,
+And an HED spl si,
 There's noing much left for a spler to do
 But to go commit siouxeyesighed.
 		-- Charles Follen Adams, "An Oraphic ament"